 Modeling with Algebra focuses on modeling with discrete and continuous functions, modeling that combines the general proportional model and re-expression of data, and exploring dynamical systems.
 Modeling with Geometry examines geometric modeling and spatial reasoning, concentrating on transformations and coordinate systems and on spherical geometry and trigonometry.
 Participants of both programs explore these concepts in-depth using TI-nspire handheld computers, TI-nspire software, and other tools for teaching and learning.
 The program is designed to help teachers who are not highly qualified, have no formal education in modeling, or have limited preparation in developing models for solving realistic problems.
 Special education and intervention teachers are encouraged to apply.
-All participants develop and enact plans to use rich instructional activities and assessments in their classrooms.
-The summer institute is followed by ongoing online support and two face-to-face workshops on 7 November 2014 and 27 February 2015.
+All participants develop and enact plans to use rich instructional activities and assessments in their classrooms and can share lesson plans with other ATC scholars.

 The Modspar program provides participants with $400 worth of materials, access to additional resources, plus food and stipends.
 Optional graduate credit is available at a reduced tuition rate.
 A free residential option is available for participants who live more than 45 miles from Ohio University.